Cohomology of Pointed Finite Tensor Categories: Background on coquasi-Hopf algebra and cohomology

-\begin{rmk} \rm Let's explain this theorem and give some related results quickly.
-Recall that if $V \in \GG$, then the support group $G_V$ is defined to be the subgroup of $G$ generated by elements $\left\lbrace g \in G \mid ^gV \neq 0 \right\rbrace $. (i) The readers may refer to \cite{huang2024classification} Definition 3.18 for explicit definition of ﬁnite type. (ii) \cite{huang2024classification} Theorem 3.9 shows that $\mathcal{B}(V)$ is finite-dimensional if and only if $V$ is finite type.
-Moreover, if $\mathcal{B}(V)$ is finite-dimensional, then $\mathcal{B}(V)$ is isomorphic to a Nichols algebra of diagonal type in $\GGV$. (iii) Conversely, let $\mathcal{B}(V)\in \GG $ such that $\omega \mid_{G_V}$ is nonabelian, then $\mathcal{B}(V)$ is infinite-dimensional by \cite{huang2024classification} Theorem 3.13. (iv) By (ii) and (iii) the classification of ﬁnite-dimensional coradically graded pointed coquasi-Hopf algebras over ﬁnite abelian groups consists of two situations: (1) Classifying ﬁnite-dimensional twisted Nichols algebra of diagonal type over an abelian group with an abelian cocycle.
-(2) Classifying ﬁnite-dimensional twisted Nichols algebra of non-diagonal type, but its support group has an abelian cocycle. \end{rmk}
+\begin{rmk} \rm We elaborate on Theorem \ref{B-thm 2.3} and present related results.
+Recall that if $V \in \GG$, then we can define the support group $G_V:=<g \in G\mid ^gV\neq 0>$, which is a subgroup of $G$. (i) A Yetter-Drinfeld module $\GG$ is said to be of finite type if $\circ$ $V$ has a standard basis.
+This is equivalent to the condition that $\omega\mid_{G_V}$ is an abelian cocycle. $\circ$ $\Delta_{\chi,E}$ is an arithmetic root system and $\operatorname{ht}(\alpha) < \infty$ for all $\alpha \in \Delta_{\chi,E}$, where $(\chi,E)$ is a pair associated to $V$. (ii) By [\citealp{huang2024classification}, Theorem 3.9], $\mathcal{B}(V)$ is finite-dimensional if and only if $V$ is finite type.
+Furthermore, in this case, $\mathcal{B}(V)$ is isomorphic to a Nichols algebra of diagonal type in $\GGV$.
+Conversely, if $\omega \mid_{G_V}$ is nonabelian, then $\mathcal{B}(V)$ is infinite-dimensional by [\citealp{huang2024classification}, Theorem 3.13]. (iii) The classification divides into two cases: $\circ$ Finite-dimensional twisted Nichols algebras of diagonal type over $(G,\omega)$ with $\omega$ abelian; $\circ$ Finite-dimensional twisted Nichols algebras of non-diagonal type where $\omega\mid_{G_V}$ is abelian. \end{rmk}